warnerm06/twitterpated/README.md

     * Delete your local `about` branch.
 8. Student A should inspect and accept the pull request in github.
     * Edit permissions to allow all to commit to master.
+        * Go to Settings > Branches
+        * Delete the Branch protection rule
+        * Now anyone can commit to master
     * Student A will not longer be the gatekeeper.
 9. Student A will edit the app to accept GET requests and return the arguments to the page.
     * Do a git pull on `master` branch.